filiparag/hetzner_ddns/release/OpenWrt/README.md

 This is a short introduction on how to build *hetzner_ddns* for OpenWrt (`.ipk`).

 #### Sources of information
-The hetzner_ddns package is build using the [developer guide|https://openwrt.org/docs/guide-developer/start] for OpenWrt.
+The hetzner-ddns package is build using the [developer guide|https://openwrt.org/docs/guide-developer/start] for OpenWrt.
 Especially the [hello world example|https://openwrt.org/docs/guide-developer/helloworld/start] helps to understand `opkg` package feeds.

 Additional information can be found at [procd init scripts|https://openwrt.org/docs/guide-developer/procd-init-scripts] in order to create the `/etc/init.d/hetzner_ddns` service.